nmn-pandey/fortune-1000-companies-analysis/README.md

 ## Implementation

-The dashboard uses parameters, filters, calculated fields, custom visualizations, and actions to enable interactive data exploration.
+The dashboard uses parameters, filters, calculated fields, custom visualizations, and actions to allow interactive data exploration.

+Key implementation details:

+- Parameter for selecting performance metric
+- Calculated field for dynamic performance metric
+- Dual axis donut chart using table calc
+- Symbol map with background polygon layer
+- Boxplots with colors encoded by CEO gender
+- Bar charts with columns for sector and color encoded years
+- Word cloud with clustering and tooltips

+## Dashboard Walkthrough

+The dashboard can be used to:

+- Compare CEO gender distribution across sectors over time
+- Identify correlations between gender, location and financial performance
+- Analyze performance trends of sectors from 2019-2021
+- Identify top companies and growth patterns

+Users can filter by year, sector, CEO gender and select different performance metrics to interactively explore the data.
+Actions allow highlighting insights across different sheets.

+This dashboard provides interactive visualization capabilities to gain insights from the Fortune 1000 dataset.

 ## Summary of Insights